marcduiker/event-sponsor-checklist/README.md

 ## Before the event

 - [ ] Write down what the goal is for sponsoring the event and inform everyone involved about this goal.
-- [ ] Review the event Code of Conduct (CoC) and make sure you have contact information of the CoC team in case you need it.
+- [ ] Check if the event has a Code of Conduct (CoC) with contact information.
 - [ ] Sign up to sponsor the event.
-- [ ] Pay for the sponsor package.
+- [ ] Pay for the sponsorship.
 - [ ] Order additional booth equipment (monitors) or furniture (tables/desks/laptop stands).
 - [ ] Order laptops/tablets for demos/presentations.
 - [ ] Design & order a booth backdrop or roll-up banner.